NCATS-Tangerine/biolink-beacon/README.md

 A knowledge beacon implementation for the Monarch Biolink API (https://api.monarchinitiative.org/api/), a biomedical data source containing information about diseases, phenotypes, and genes, and the relations between them.

 ## Installing and Running without Docker
+Errors may result if ontobio is not installed separately
 ```shell
 virtualenv -p python3 venv
 source venv/bin/activate